BGrasnick/Awesome-Open-Data/README.md

 ![alt tag](app/img/icons.png)

-We tried to have a minimal design, that the user can explore the drug data very easy.
-There are Icons, which display the different drugs.
-Every drug has their own color, that you can see the differents between them.
-For the design part, we used programs like Adobe Photoshop and Illustrator, to create the icons.
+We tried to have a 'minimal design', that the user can explore the drug data very easy.
+On the top of the application, there are Icons, which display the different drugs.
+Every drug has their own color.
+The countries with more saturaion has more people, which consume drugs.
+We used for the design part programs like Adobe Photoshop and Illustrator, to create the drug-icons.

-The easiest way to show the data was in a map, so we creaded an interactive world map, where you can zoom in and out.
-We had the focus on Europe and United States of America, because we could find some good data.
-When you click on some specific country, it shows up a diagramm, where you can compare for example the canabis consume in different coutrys.
+To show to data in a map was the best way.
+We creaded an interactive world map, where you can zoom in and out.
+We had the focus on Europe and the United States of America, because we found some good data about these continents/countries.
+When you click on some specific country, it shows up a diagramm, where you can compare, for example the canabis consume in different countrys.
 You have the possibility to fix the diagram information for a better comparison.